anders1216/SpitWit/README.md

 _Welcome to SpitWit!
 A Quiplash™ clone!_

-Have laugh with up to 8 players as you spit your wit in a head-to-head battle of quirky, comedic fun!
+Have a laugh with up to 8 players as you spit your wit in a head-to-head battle of quirky, comedic fun!

 **INSTRUCTIONS**